genomeud/SRA-ome/README.md

 Most of these fields are actually stored in a separated table (with all the fields possibilities) and are referred as a FK.

+It also contains the FK to the corresponding Sample.

 #### Sample (ID regex: [D,E,S]RS[0-9]+ )
+A sample represents what actually has been collected from the environment.
+A sample can be splitted in many sequencing experiments and also can be the target of many studies.

+The two most important information stored are: the TaxonID of the sample and the corresponding BioSampleID (from BioSample database).

 #### Study (ID regex: [D,E,S]RP[0-9]+ )

 #### Submission (ID regex: [D,E,S]RA[0-9]+ )

 See also: https://www.ncbi.nlm.nih.gov/sra/docs/submitmeta/